 – May to September are the driest months in the Brazilian Amazon, but rainfall is frequent all year round.

-For wildlife enthusiasts, a trip to the world’s largest wetland region is hard to beat.
-See Blue Hyacinth macaw, Giant anteater, toucan and more with a stay in a traditional fazenda.
+– For wildlife enthusiasts, a trip to the world’s largest wetland region, the Pantanal, is hard to beat.
+See blue hyacinth macaws, giant anteaters, toucans, and more with a stay in a traditional Fazenda.

 – A stay in the picture-perfect colonial town of Paraty is the perfect way to wind down after the hectic pace of Rio de Janeiro.